yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

 ---
 ### Adding Role To Users :
-we need to divise users to ADMIN or User.
+we need to divise users to ADMIN or User.<br>
 In the big Application we should add new table named Roles but in small project no need it we can just add column in user table this is the first step and the second step is add the Role enum in the entities package :